 The red sun is moving towards the west,

-Everything is lost in a cloud
+Everything is lost behind a cloud,

-A mermaid sits on the rafts in the distance and combs her hair.
+A mermaid sits on rafts in the distance and combs her hair.
 Everyone shouts: “Mermaid!
 Mermaid!"
-(Mermaid runs from people, hides)
+(The mermaid runs from people, hides)

 Don't be angry, mermaid, your holiday is over!